Goats

 Our mischievous goats are always in a silly mood!

-Our four does (female goats), can be found often acting as landscapers, helping us manage our farmland by clearing paddocks overgrown with poison ivy, mugwort, and wild grape vines.
+Our goats can be found often acting as landscapers, helping us manage our farmland by clearing paddocks overgrown with poison ivy, mugwort, and wild grape vines.
 They respond quickly to affection and are always eager for treats!

 DOB: 3/2016